kpunjwani14/avl-tree/README.md

 # AVL Tree
- A C++ program that features insertion via rotation, inorder traversal, and deletion in an AVL Tree The program also identifies the max/min and displays the tree as per command
+ A C++ program that features insertion via rotation, inorder traversal, and deletion in an AVL Tree The program also identifies the max/min as well as displays the tree as per command